PJunGH/F2Plenoxels/README.md

 ## Checklist

+- [x] Release the paperetrained checkpoints
 - [ ] Release the script for depth acquisition
-- [ ] Release pretrained checkpoints

 ## Acknowledgment